orbitmines/archive/projects/Writing - 2024. A Universal Language.md

   # TODO: Leave behind --] [-- or connect them basically..

-  def free(self): raise NotImplementedError

   # TODO: Like any method, .initial/.terminal could be seen as a particular section of .self, which .self itself ignores. - This should be generalizable to other things setup on .self.

-  # An arbitrary Ray, defining what continuing in the reverse of this direction is equivalent to.

-  def initial(self) -> Ray: return (-self).terminal
-  previous = backward = decompile = predecessor \
-    = initial
-  # An arbitrary Ray, defining what continuing in this direction is equivalent to.

   def terminal(self, *args, **kwargs) -> Ray:
     print(f'{self.name}.__call__ {args} {kwargs}')
     return (